jhudsl/tidyversecourse/docs/04-dataviz.md

 ## `ggplot2`: Extensions

-Beyond the *many* capabilities of `ggplot2`, there are a few additional packages that build *on top of* `ggplot2`'s capabilitiles.
+Beyond the *many* capabilities of `ggplot2`, there are a few additional packages that build *on top of* `ggplot2`'s capabilities.
 We'll introduce a few packages here so that you can:

 * directly annotate points on plots (`ggrepel`)
 * combine multiple plots (`cowplot` + `patchwork`)